+The Common Security Advisory Framework (CSAF) standard enables organizations to share information about security issues using a consistent and common format.
+We provide Red Hat security advisories in CSAF format using the VEX profile.

-The Common Vulnerability Reporting Framework (CVRF) standard enables organizations to share information about security issues with a consistent and common format.
+The Common Vulnerability Reporting Framework (CVRF) standard enables organizations to share information about security issues using a consistent and common format.
 We provide Red Hat security advisories in CVRF format.

-The Common Security Advisory Framework (CSAF) standard enables organizations to share information about security issues with a consistent and common format.
-We provide Red Hat security advisories in CSAF format.

 OVAL definitions are available for vulnerabilities that were addressed in errata for Red Hat Enterprise Linux and select additional products.
 To completely evaluate your system you will need to evaluate it against the streams for all products installed on that system.